JayOHx/Jays_Functionality/README.md

   1. Ability to reduce/disable AI population count.
   2. Ability to disable default GTA V vehicle radio.
   3. Built in client and consol 'debug' this only displays your config settings.
+  4. Ping command for users to ping themself and other players for latency checks (Can be disabled in the config.lua)

 INSTALLATION: